inadarei/draft-prefer-transclude/README.md

 > gem install kramdown-rfc2629
 > sudo easy_install pip # optional, if you don't already have it
 > sudo pip install xml2rfc
+> .githooks/install.sh # To enable automatic rebuilds on commit
 ```

 ## Using

 1. Edit draft.md